ccloquet/ICU-babyphone/README.md

 _0. Features_

  1. broadcasts the sounds of the alarms inside the ICU room to any device outside (eg: a smartphone, a computer, ...)
-    - this uses 2 Raspberry Pi (1 as a mike in the room, 1 as a server outside the room), and, eg, 1 smartphone.
+    - this uses 2 Raspberry Pi (1 as a mike in the room (for more specificity, you can have one mike per device), 1 as a server outside the room), and, eg, 1 dedicated smartphone.
     - technology: RTSP
     - software: FFMPEG, VLC, RTSP-SERVER